Writing job ads for front-end developers made easy

 Listing the required skills and experience in a job advertisement is a MUST.
 After all, these are the things the candidate cannot successfully fulfill their duties without.
 Ideally, you will identify, filter, and present the required skills clearly and unambiguously in the job ad.

 You can also separate the skills in “must-have” and “good-to-have”.
-This will give you some wiggle room to include potential applicants who don’t fit the “proverbial mold” of a typical front-end developer (ex: self-taught, worked on unpublished or private projects).
+This will give you some wiggle room to include potential applicants who don’t fit the “proverbial mold” of a typical frontend developer (ex: self-taught, worked on unpublished or private pet projects).

 Education and certifications

-At this point, including education requirements for a position like front-end developer is 100% optional.
-Nowadays, many professionals are self-taught and don’t have the credentials that a 3-4 year university attendance provides.
+At this point, including education requirements for a position like frontend developer is 100% optional.
+Nowadays, many professionals are self-taught and don’t have the credentials that university attendance provides.

-However, that doesn’t mean they’re not skilled developers; according to many professionals in the industry (on both sides of the employment parties), “raw” skills are more important than university certifications and even better proof that the candidate can meet the demands in the workplace.
+However, that doesn’t mean they’re not skilled developers; according to many professionals in the industry (on both sides), “raw” skills are more important than university certifications and even better proof that the candidate can meet the demands in the workplace.

 In fact, including education requirements can sometimes inadvertently prevent very competent developers from answering the ad.
-They may not have a diploma, but their real-life experience could offset this fact and lead to a quality hire.
+They may not have a diploma, but their real-life experience could offset this fact and lead to a quality new collaboration with them.

 However, if you are really insistent on including it, or maybe it’s company policy over which you have little control, then go for it.
-The education level could be a Bachelor’s or Master’s degree, or even a PhD if the position requires cutting-edge science (i.e. working at the Hadron Collider as a front-end web analyst).
+The education level could be a Bachelor’s or Master’s degree, or even a PhD if the position requires cutting-edge science (i.e. working at the Hadron Collider as a frontend web analyst or frontend developer).

 You can also include requirements such as certifications or special clearances if the candidate will be dealing with sensitive data.
 Jobs in cybersecurity come to mind, or even working for the government sector as well.